Farama-Foundation/Minigrid/README.md

 }
 ```

 This environment has been built as part of work done at the [MILA](https://mila.quebec/en/).
+The Dyamic Obstacle environment has been added as part of work done at TU Darmstadt and University of Genoa for mobile robot navigation with dynamic obstacles.

 ## Installation